JulienCouzinie/Grafolana/README.md

 ###### Hide Spam
-By default the system Hides spam transaction.
+By default the system doesn't hide spam transaction.
 Hiding spam may result in an empty graph if all transactions are spam !

 Here is the difference for the same wallet: